How to Fix Oil on Spark Plug Threads in 5 Easy Steps

 1. Leaking or worn valve guides

 In most modern cars, you will find the spark plugs somewhere around the intake valves and exhaust.
-The valve guides control the way the combustion chamber receives air.
+The valve guides control of the way the combustion chamber receives air.
 When these valve guides are worn out and start leaking, they make it easy for oil to leak into spark plugs, as the spark plugs are close to the valves.

 2. Broken piston